Mentor Oh Divorce Law firm

 Visitation is generally granted to the non-custodial parent.
 The Judgment may state that general visitations are granted and leave it up to the parties to decide the dates or specific visitation hours and dates may be written into the Judgment.
 If long distance must be traveled to exercise this visitation, some arrangements can be made concerning the cost of same.
 Judgments of Divorce generally provide that the minor child may not be permanently removed from the jurisdiction of the Court without the Court’s prior approval.
 Visitation/Parenting Orders are modifiable upon a showing of a change in circumstances that would support a modification.
 If a parent does not comply with the visitation order the aggrieved parent may commence contempt of court action against the offending parent that can lead to a fine or jail term.

-Contact Mentor Divorce Lawyer at Moseman Law Office, LLC
+Contact Mentor Ohio Divorce Lawyer at Moseman Law Office, LLC

 While divorce is usually a difficult time with many emotions, it is vital that you take care of all legal aspects of the situation at hand.
 At Moseman Law Office, LLC, we have seen some who fail to do so, and it has caused them to lose out on securing properties and privileges that has hurt them for years to come.

-Heather Moseman is an experienced divorce attorney in Mentor, Ohio, and she sympathizes with your situation, which is why we are committed to providing our clients with optimal answers to help them navigate through this difficult time.
+Moseman Law Office, LLC is a divorce law firm in Mentor, Ohio.
+We sympathize with your situation, which is why we are committed to providing our clients with optimal answers to help them navigate through this difficult time.
 Contact us today and let us answer your questions and find the best solutions for your particular situation.

 Moseman Law Office, LLC